SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Troubleshooting Common Problems
 -------------------------------
-When getting started with Selenium-RC there's a few potential problems that are commonly encountered.
+When getting started with Selenium RC there's a few potential problems that are commonly encountered.
 We present them along with their solutions here.

 Unable to Connect to Server